adamkramer/check_first/README.md

 2. Submits HASH via VirusTotal API (does not upload file at this point)

 3. If VT has *never* seen the hash, or has and there are no AV detections then the file will run/open as normal.
-If VT detects it as a threat, the web browser opens to the appropriate VT analysis page for the user to review
+If VT detects it as a threat, the web browser opens to the appropriate VT analysis page for the user to review (the file will NOT run)

 Optional: